 -Venerable Lama Chodak Gyarso Nubpa

 -The Surfing Rabbi

 The download is approximately 7 GB of material.
-17 videos, including the feature film.
+You can also choose to simply stream the videos whenever you want, if you don’t have space for a download.
+There are 18 videos, including the feature film.
 You can download them all at once or one at a time.

 All interviews are in English.

-If you order today, you will get to download the feature film, Living Luminaries on the Serious Business of Happiness at no extra cost!
-So that makes it over 8 hours of wisdom!
+The download includes the feature film, Living Luminaries on the Serious Business of Happiness!
+That makes it over 10 hours of wisdom!